rrweb-io/rrweb/docs/observer.md

 # Incremental snapshots

-After completing a full snapshot, we need to record events that change the state.
+After completing a full snapshot, we need to look at all the events that could cause the view to changed base on the current view state.

 Right now, rrweb records the following events (we will expand upon this):